DISCLAIMER: This site does not collect or share any personal information from our readers. We do not ‘phish’ or ‘troll’ or track our loyal readers.

 Morgan County Commission not interested in taking over jail inmate food program By Keith Clines Staff Writer Jan 29, 2017

 Blogger Comments: Over the past four years Franklin has been very tight with State Attorney General Luther Strange.
-On several occasions she has even told employees and others that the AG told her that the whistleblower is DELUSIONAL.
+On several occasions, she has even told employees and others that the AG told her that the whistleblower is DELUSIONAL.
 We have proven our case to the citizens about Franklin's conduct and those of the thugs she surrounds herself with.
-Once someone with enough steel in their behinds comes into the sheriffs office and conducts forensics audits on the sheriffs office account, we believe the issues will become far bigger than the $160,000.00 that is currently in question, and a mere drop in the bucket.
+Once someone with enough steel in their behinds comes into the sheriff's office and conducts forensic audits on the sheriff's office account, we believe the issues will become far bigger than the $160,000.00 that is currently in question, and a mere drop in the bucket.

 Decatur Daily Article Sunday, January 29, 2017: